blankRiot96/aoc15/story.md

 day 12 - the accounting-elves need your help traversing through their peculiar storage format and gather the sum of all numbers in it

 day 13 - you're having a christmas dinner but every year prior it has ended in argument. this time you will find the optimal seating arrangement so that everybody is happy

+day 14 - the raindeers are having a race and you need to check who is winning. first by distance and then by points